LocoMH/TaskmasterSuite/README.md

 13. Section `Task files for: <Task name>`: Any files which are related to a specific task.
 Choose the task by clicking on the button in the table above.
 More information on how to set the files can be found below in the section [`Alter files`](#alter-files).

 ## Alter files
+You can change almost anything to make the application show the images and videos that you want.
+The only time you ever need to reload the audience website is after you've changed any of the following:
+- Background image,
+- the seal image,
+- a frame image,
+- the taskmaster image or
+- contestants.

 ### Backgrounds, seal, frames
 Go to `data/backgrounds` and replace the images to your likings.
 Note that the names **must** be identical to the initial names (i.e. also the file types must be identical at this point).